 - A family of three in Columbus, OH earning the maximum income of $87,840 could get a 2021 silver plan for $622 a month after subsidies ($976 without subsidies).

 - If the same family earned half as much ($43,920), they could save $900 with subsidies—bringing their monthly cost for a silver plan to $76 per month.

 - If this family made the bare minimum of $21,960, they would likely qualify for Medicaid.

 Medicaid and CHIP for Low-Income Adults and Children

-Twenty-one percent of Ohioans receive health insurance through Medicaid and CHIP.2 Children and able-bodied adults under 65 make up the majority of Medicaid and CHIP enrollees (79 percent).
-Elderly and individuals with disabilities compose the rest.2
+About one in four Ohioans receive health insurance through Medicaid and CHIP.
+Children and able-bodied adults under 65 make up the majority of Medicaid and CHIP enrollees (79 percent).
+Elderly and individuals with disabilities compose the rest.6

 Ohio Medicare Coverage For Seniors and Disabled Adults

 Roughly 2.4 million Ohio residents enrolled in Medicare in 2020.
 More than half (about 1.3 million) receive benefits through the federal government’s Original Medicare program.
 Just under two out of five enrolled in private Medicare Advantage plans.7